pnavaro/HOODESolver.jl/paper/paper.md

 We present here `HOODESolver.jl`[^1], a general-purpose library written in Julia dedicated to the efficient resolution of highly oscillatory ODEs.
-In the documentation [^2] you will see how to simulate highly oscillatory ODEs using a Uniformly Accurate (UA) method *ie* the method able to capture the solution while keeping the time step (and then the computational cost) independent of the degree of stiffness $\varepsilon$.
+In the documentation [^2] details are given to explain how to simulate highly oscillatory ODEs using a Uniformly Accurate (UA) method *ie* the method able to capture the solution while keeping the time step (and then the computational cost) independent of the degree of stiffness $\varepsilon$.

 [^1]: https://github.com/ymocquar/HOODESolver.jl
 [^2]: https://ymocquar.github.io/HOODESolver.jl/stable/